 Now, talking about React Native, one thing you have to know is that ReactJS is the base abstraction for React Native; hence, the syntax is mostly the same.

 Then, what is the difference between them?
 The difference lies in the components and how they’re used to achieve results.
 More on this in a while!

 Applying for a Front End Developer job?
-Read our blog on React Interview Questions and get yourself prepared!
+Read our blog on React JS Interview Questions and get yourself prepared!

 Advantages of Using React Native

 - React Native has all the advantages of React and more.